BLB Solicitors

 Early occupation does come with risks.
 The main ones to be aware of are:

-• Mortgage conditions: unless the seller obtains prior approval from their lender, the buyer’s occupation is likely to breach their mortgage conditions (unless it’s an existing buy-to-let mortgage).
+• Mortgage conditions.
+Unless the seller obtains prior approval from their lender, the buyer’s occupation will likely breach their mortgage conditions.
+That is unless it’s an existing buy-to-let mortgage.

-• Buildings insurance: the buyer’s occupation is likely to invalidate the seller’s buildings insurance, compromising their ability to make a claim, whoever and whatever the cause of the damage.
+• Buildings insurance.
+The buyer’s occupation is likely to invalidate the seller’s buildings insurance.
+Doing so will compromise their ability to make a claim, whoever and whatever the cause of the damage.

-• Failure to vacate: if the buyer fails to vacate the property when requested to do so, or does not abide by other licence terms, the seller will need to incur the time and expense of obtaining a court order for possession.
-In addition, this is likely to delay completion, with potential ramifications for the whole chain.
+• Failure to vacate.
+If the buyer fails to vacate the property when requested or does not abide by other licence terms, the seller will need to incur the time and expense of obtaining a court order for possession.
+In addition, this will likely delay completion, with potential ramifications for the whole chain.

-• Tax implications: HMRC may treat early occupation as ‘substantial completion’ for Stamp Duty (SDLT) purposes, meaning that the tax is payable from the date of occupation instead of the date of completion.
+• Tax implications.
+HMRC may treat early occupation as ‘substantial completion’ for Stamp Duty (SDLT) purposes.
+That means Stamp Duty is payable from the date of occupation instead of the date of completion.

-• Early termination by the seller: the Standard Conditions provide that either party may terminate the licence upon giving five working days’ notice.
-Therefore, the buyer runs the risk of finding themselves required to vacate before completion, which may incur additional accommodation and storage charges.
+• Early termination by the seller.
+The Standard Conditions provide that either party may terminate the licence upon giving five working days’ notice.
+Therefore, the buyer risks being required to vacate before completion, incurring additional accommodation and storage charges.

-In light of the risks, early occupation should always be considered a last resort.
-If it cannot be avoided, the parties should consider any necessary variations to the licence terms under the Standard Conditions to meet their specific requirements.
+Given the risks, a licence to occupy before completion should always be a last resort.
+If unavoidable, the parties should consider any necessary variations to the licence terms under the Standard Conditions to meet their specific requirements.

 Request a Call Back